CatChen/accept-to-ship-action/README.md

 ### `merge-method`

 The merge method to use when this Action is triggered.
 Possible values are `merge`, `squash` or `rebase`.
 The default value is `merge`.

+### `timeout`

+How much time to wait for checks before giving up.
+This needs to be an integer in seconds.
+The default value is `600` (10 minutes).

+### `checks-watch-interval`

+How much time to wait before refreshing the checks again before they are completed.
+This needs to be an integer in seconds.
+The default value is `10` seconds.

+### `fail-if-timeout`

+When this option is set to `true` this Action will fail if its execution time (including the time waiting for checks) exceeds the value set in `timeout`.

 ## FAQ